mlswg/mls-protocol/draft-ietf-mls-protocol.md

 group creator generates a _Welcome_ message corresponding to the Commit and sends this directly to all the new members, who can use the information it contains to set up their own group state and derive a shared secret.
-Members exchange messages for post-compromise security, to add new members, and to remove existing members.
+Members exchange Commit messages for post-compromise security, to add new members, and to remove existing members.
 These messages produce new shared secrets which are causally linked to their predecessors, forming a logical Directed Acyclic Graph (DAG) of states.